A Multi-Simulation Bridge for IoT Digital Twins: Experimental Evaluation

+To validate and analyze the proposed Simulation Bridge framework and the integration with DTs, two simulation environments were developed to emulate distinct aspects of the PTs behaviors: one in \textit{MATLAB/Simulink}, focusing on robotic motion control and kinematics, and one in \textit{AnyLogic}, modeling a microfactory scenario for system-level DT integration and communication assessment.

+The first simulation involves a Universal Robots UR10e robotic arm executing a smooth point-to-point motion in joint space as depicted in Figure \ref{fig:matlab_pt}.
+The objective is to move the robot from an initial joint configuration to a target configuration within a specified time, following an optimally smooth trajectory and employing a simple closed-loop controller to track this trajectory.
+To ensure smooth motion, a fifth-order (quintic) polynomial trajectory was defined for each of the robot’s six joints.
+A quintic polynomial has six coefficients, allowing the imposition of six boundary conditions (initial and final position, velocity, and acceleration).
+This ensures continuity of the first and second derivatives—velocity and acceleration—throughout the entire motion.

+The robotic simulation was implemented using the Robotics System Toolbox and a rigid-body model of the UR10e with gravity enabled.
+At each time step, the control law computed a new joint velocity command, and joint angles were updated via simple Euler integration.
+This iterative process continued until the planned trajectory duration elapsed.
+Completion was detected when the final joint configuration error dropped below a predefined negligible threshold, ensuring accurate convergence to the target configuration.

-The simulated environment was developed using the DT-SB integrated agent for AnyLogic to support DT creation for a microfactory scenario, featuring an indexed line with a conveyor, workstations, and a robot handling parts between loading areas, as shown in Figure~\ref{fig:any_logic_simple}.
+The second simulated environment was developed using the DT-SB integrated agent within \textit{AnyLogic} to support DT creation for a Microfactory scenario.
+The model represents an indexed production line comprising a conveyor, multiple workstations, and a robotic arm responsible for handling parts between loading and unloading areas, as illustrated in Figure~\ref{fig:any_logic_simple}.

-The two-dimensional model, includes conveyors reporting status, photocells detecting product passage, and transfer stations with custom switches emulating pushers.
-Workstations have virtual actuators reporting status, and the central robot, modeled via the \textit{Robot} element, manages item positioning and state updates.
-The simulation integrates all key entities and focuses on assessing the communication overhead of bidirectional data exchange with the DT via the DT-SB.

-Process logic uses a block diagram: agents are generated by a \textit{Source} block, controlled by a \textit{Hold} block linked to UI buttons, processed by a \textit{ProcessByRobot} block, moved via a \textit{Convey} block, and removed by a \textit{Sink} block.
-The DT processes data as if from real PTs.
-The measured communication overhead from AnyLogic to the DT via MQTT averaged $6.5\,\mathrm{ms}$ with a standard deviation of $10\,\mathrm{ms}$.
+The two-dimensional model includes conveyors capable of reporting operational status, photocells detecting product passage, and transfer stations with custom switches emulating pusher mechanisms.
+Workstations are equipped with virtual actuators that communicate their operational state, while the central robot, modeled via the \textit{Robot} element, manages item positioning and state updates.
+Process logic is implemented using a block-diagram approach: agents are generated by a \textit{Source} block, controlled by a \textit{Hold} block linked to user interface commands, processed by a \textit{ProcessByRobot} block, transferred using a \textit{Convey} block, and finally removed by a \textit{Sink} block.

-This setup offers a controlled, repeatable environment for testing DTs, supporting experimentation with PT conditions, communication protocols, synchronization, and CPS integration strategies.